ssvassiliev/BathymetryModel/README.md

 # Create 3D model from bathymetry data and zero lines
-This is a set of scripts performing data cleanup, interpolation, and mesh generation.
+This is a set of scripts performing data cleanup, interpolation, and  quality mesh generation.
 Meshes are saved in STL format.
-See example at Sketchfab: https://skfb.ly/6yprL
+Explore example 3D model at Sketchfab: https://skfb.ly/6yprL

 ## Workflow: